Nailz71/Rampage-Mod/README.md

 Have Fun :)

-#Credits - It should be noted most of the actual coding is from various Authors of
+#Credits - Some coding is also from various Authors of  other Mods.
-other Mods.

 Nailz - RAMPAGE Mod Author
 OSP - Code Specifically Written for RAMPAGE Mod, Thanks.
 JPiolho - QENightmarePlus (2021)
 Patrick Martin - Cranked Mod (1998)
 Teamred - Double Jump

 **********************************************************
 Detailed Installation: